MrNoOne35/neo4j-php-ogm/README.md

 A few features from Doctrine are being used, such as parsing and caching annotations.

-It uses [Laudis Neo4j PHP Client](https://github.com/neo4j-php/neo4j-php-client) which is the only client [recommended by Neo4j](https://neo4j.com/developer/php/).
+It uses [Laudis Neo4j PHP Client](https://github.com/neo4j-php/neo4j-php-client) which is the only PHP client [recommended by Neo4j](https://neo4j.com/developer/php/).

 This bundle supports lazy loading for entities and collections.